juji-io/docs/docs/faq.md

 <hr>
 **I don’t see results of my chat**
 : Only the participation in a released(deployed) chat will show up in the results page.
 Participation in a preview chat will not be stored as results.
 For Web deployment, test mode is another option for testing.
-Comparing with testing on the “Preview” page, the participation on the test mode link can be viewed on the “Results” page.
+Comparing with testing on the `Preview` page, the participation on the test mode link can be viewed on the `Results` page.

 <hr>
 **My chat starts over again when I return to the `Preview` page**